-209 Twentieth-Century Fiction: lecture 2 hours, R.J.
+3209 Twentieth-Century Fiction: lecture 2 hours, R.J.
 Smith, J.A.
 Wainwright, H.S.
 Whittier.
 An introduction to the main thematic and technical trends in the modern novel.
 Each section has its own emphasis and choice of texts.

-210 (Formerly 301) Modern Poetry in English: lecture 2 hours.
-A study of modern poetry in English is based on the seminal poets Yeats, Stevens, Pound, Eliot, and Williams; then selected developments of poetry from the 1930's to the present are considered.
+3210 Modern Poetry in English: lecture 2 hours.
+A study of modern poetry in English focussing on the seminal poets Yeats, Stevens, Pound, Eliot, and Williams.
+Developments and trends in poetry from the 1930's to the present are also considered.
 For readers, beginning and more experienced, who wish to get their bearings in modern poetry.